mariano/snakefire/README.markdown

 		$ yaourt -S python-keyring

 Other OS should read [Python Keyring installation docs] [keyring-install].

+If you are on *GNOME* you also need to install python-gnomekeyring:

+For Ubuntu/Debian based systems:

+        $ sudo apt-get install python-gnomekeyring

+For *Arch Linux* systems:

+        $ pacman -S python-gnomekeyring

 All *XFCE* users should install GNOME keyring.